rahatfaruk/pha11-altman-client/README.md

 # AltProduct
 Alternative Product Information System website.
-User can add a product and ask (query) others for alternative products; he can suggest others to find alternatives.
+User can add a product and ask (query) others for alternative products; user can create account and suggest others to find alternative products.
+User can manage his suggested products, add product, remove product, update product.

 ## About Project
 This is my assignment 11 (category 9) of programming hero.
 Focused on express-jwt security.
 I have designed many custom components in this project.
 I have kept these design as simple and user friendly as possible.
 CRUD operation implemented.